vshpandey96/lead-score-case-study/README.md

 11.Precision- Recall

 ## Details of files given
-1.Lead Score Assignment ML Final.ipynb : The python file showing coding and data analysis
+1.The python file showing coding and data analysis

-2.Assignment Subjective Questions.pdf : Some subjective questions answered
+2.Some subjective questions answered

-3.Lead Score ML Assignment ppt.pdf : Final Presentation

-4.Summary_final.pdf : Summary on what's done in the entire py file
+3.Presentation

+4.Summary

+5.Printout of the code run, showing results

+6.Leads CSV File (Data)

+7.Leads Data Disctionary (Explaining all the points.